ruliancruz/ruliancruz/README.md

 ### Hello World!
 I'm Rulian!

-  - 📖 I'm in the 7th semester of Degree in Computing at the IFBA (Instituto Federal da Bahia) - Campus Jacobina
+  - 📖 I'm in the 7th semester of Degree in Computing at IFBA (Instituto Federal da Bahia) - Campus Jacobina
-  - 💡 I'm an Electromechanical Technician graduated from the IFBA - Campus Jacobina too
+  - 💡 I'm an Electromechanical Technician graduated at IFBA - Campus Jacobina too
   - 💻 Currently, I'm focusing my studies on Ruby on Rails

 <div align="center">